 NetBooks provides online tools that help businesses with their marketing, sales, operations and financial activities.

-CNano Technology Limited specializes in the development and manufacture of carbon nanotubes and conductive pastes.
-Founded in 2006 and headquartered in San Francisco, California, the company has established advanced manufacturing and research facilities in China.
-Its products serve a wide range of industries, including energy, automotive, aerospace, and electronics.
-In the energy sector, CNano's carbon nanotubes are utilized in applications such as battery and super-capacitor electrodes, as well as solar cell coatings.
-In the automotive industry, they contribute to electrostatic paintable polymers and fuel system components.
-Additionally, CNano's offerings extend to structural composites for sporting goods and aerospace, as well as components for handling wafers and hard disks in electronics.
-The company has innovated large-scale production technologies through exclusive licensing of patents and internal research, positioning itself as a key player in the carbon nanotube market.
+Cnano Technology Limited specializes in the development and manufacturing of carbon nanotubes and conductive pastes.
+Founded in 2006 and headquartered in San Francisco, California, the company has advanced research and manufacturing facilities in Beijing, China.
+Its products find applications across various industries, including energy, automotive, aerospace, and electronics.
+In the energy sector, Cnano's carbon nanotubes are utilized in batteries, super-capacitors, and fuel cells.
+The automotive industry benefits from their use in electrostatic paintable polymers and fuel system components.
+Additionally, Cnano's technology serves structural composites in sporting goods and aerospace, as well as transparent conductive coatings and components in electronics.
+The company has established a large-scale production technology for carbon nanotubes, leveraging exclusive licensing from Tsinghua University alongside its own innovations.

 As of October 2010, Phenomix closed down as it was unable to find a partner to pay for is clinical trial bills after Forest Laboratories walked away.
 Phenomix is a drug discovery and development company building a portfolio of novel therapeutics for the treatment of major human diseases.
 Phenomix' lead clinical candidate, PHX1149, is a DPP4 inhibitor in phase 2 testing as a once daily oral treatment for type 2 diabetes.
 Phenomix' second program is directed at the treatment of hepatitis C through inhibition of the NS3/4A viral protease.
 Phenomix is based in San Diego, California.